 Why do vulnerabilities appear?

 Cybersecurity analysts did not consider a single reason for the appearance of vulnerabilities.
-Most of them are the non-intended mistakes - such ones appear from non-professionality or the lack of peers to compare the codebase.
+Most of them are non-intended mistakes - such ones appear from non-professionality or the lack of peers to compare the codebase.
 Sometimes, the developers create an exploitable function to fit some current needs.
 For example, there is an ability to edit the Windows Registry remotely, which was pretty useful in the ‘90s.
-At the time of Windows 95/98, you had a lot of reasons to set something up in the registry, and the possibility to do that for all computers in one click was a mess for system administrators.
+At the time of Windows 95/98, you had a lot of reasons to set something up in the registry, and the possibility of doing that for all computers in one click was a mess for system administrators.
 Unfortunately, cybercriminals harnessed that “feature” quickly until that function was set to “disabled” by default.
-However, they still sometimes enable it - it is useful for creating multi-functional backdoor access.
+However, they sometimes enable it - it is useful for creating multi-functional backdoor access.

 In some rare cases, the breaches are created intentionally, primarily to use them for the developer’s needs.
-Such a breach is rare, and their presence is usually pretty hard to detect.
+Such a breach is rare, and its presence is usually pretty hard to detect.
 However, the scandal explodes exponentially as it is uncovered.
-While common vulnerabilities are not so critical for the company's reputation, intentional ones are like a nuke for the company’s reputation.
+While common vulnerabilities are not so critical for the company's reputation, , intentional ones are like a nuke for the company’s reputation.

 The list of most exploitable programs: